 What is a pediatric live-donor liver transplant?

 A live-donor liver transplant is an amazing gift for a sick child.
 This liver transplant option involves removing a portion of a healthy adult’s liver to replace an entire sick liver in a child.
 The donor is usually a parent (living-related donor liver transplant), but can be any healthy adult with a matching blood type.
 This type of transplant is possible because the liver is a regenerative organ, which means that the donor’s liver will grow back to a normal size after the transplant.
 It also means that the transplanted liver will continue to grow as your child grows and develops.
+Learn more about becoming a living donor.

 Before the transplant, surgeons look at the donor’s radiology images to review the size and shape their liver.
 Then, the surgeon decides what portion of the donor liver is needed for your child.
 Typically, if the adult is donating to a baby, only a small part of the donor’s liver is needed.
 Removing only a small portion of the liver makes the donor’s incision smaller and less painful, which helps the donor recover relatively quickly.